Ocatune - dynamic practice drone for ocarina

 How to use Ocatune

-- When your pitch and the reference match exactly, you will hear a clean sound.
+• When your pitch and the reference match exactly, you will hear a clean sound.

-This is demonstrated by the following tool, notice how the sound changes when you drag the pitch slider left or right.
+The warbling effect produced by two slightly differing tones can be observed with the tool below.
+Notice how the sound changes when you drag the pitch slider left or right:

-- Play a scale, aiming to get every note in tune.
+• Play a scale, aiming to get every note in tune.

-- Play a song slowly, and use Ocatune to check your intonation.
+• Play a song slowly and use Ocatune to check your intonation.

-- Practice intervals, listening for a consistent clean sound.
+• Practice intervals, listening for a consistent, clean sound.

 Usage notes